Other Frequently Asked Questions

 LPE Screening Test

 There is a $25 fee for each attempt at the LPE Screening Test.
 Your student account will be charged $25 when you register for the test.
 The Screening Test is purchased from another institution, and the fee is to purchase your individual test.
 No other costs associated with offering this test at the University of Minnesota are passed on to students.
-Be aware that there can be no refunds of the Screening Test fee, so be sure that you want to take the test before registering for it.

 What if I speak a language other than English at home?

-How do I activate/reactivate my U of M student account?
+How do I activate/reactivate my student account?

 What is the Certificate of Advanced-Level Proficiency?